Phone calls have become more and more outdated over the years. People don’t use them at the same frequency it was about 20 years ago.

 “Calling can sometimes appear aggressive or catch people off guard”, American psychotherapist Dr. Jean Mann says in her book “The Relationship Fix”.

-As I said in the first lines of this article, these days, people prefer to text or “instant-text” before having a phone call.
+These days, people prefer to text before even having a quick phone call.
 Text messages are more impersonal, and they also allow less compromise when you are knowing someone for the first time.

-It’s also important to always remember that nowadays, phone calls are used for very specific reasons.
+It’s also important to remember, that phone calls are used for very specific reasons.
 Don’t try to call or wait for a phone call at any time, several times per day!
-And in case you missed a call, call them back!
+And in case you missed them, call them back!

 Try to keep a simple conversation and when you feel it’s the right time, just say: “I’m going to call you” or “Call me!”.